-I will be attending ICML for the first time this year, and wanted to dig a bit deeper into the as preparation.
+I will be attending ICML for the first time this year and wanted to dig a bit deeper into the preparation.
 ICML is one of the major academic Machine Learning conferences, alongside NIPS, ICLR and others.

 Last year, Tesla’s AI Director Andrej Karpathy published a similar post detailing 2017 accepted paper statistics.
 This was a source of inspiration for this work and can be used as a comparison point to this year’s statistics.